PatientPathwayAnalysis/PatientPathwayAnalysis.github.io/docs/contact.md

 ## Acknowledgments

 * School of Health and Related Research, University of Sheffield
-* School of Public Health, National Taiwan University
+* College of Public Health, National Taiwan University